A Comprehensive Study of Code-removal Patches in Automated Program Repair: Experimental Results

 The generation of patches that trivially alter, or do not alter at all, the semantics of the program are good indicators of failures caused by flaky tests.
 In fact, for the builds \verb|403447416| and \verb|421420531|, the code-removal patches simply force logging, without introducing any other change to the logic of the programs.
 For the builds \verb|374587117| and \verb|415654258|, the flakiness is related to timeouts.
 For the build \verb|374587117|, the code-removal patch removes a piece of code not executed by the failing test case, while for the build \verb|415654258|, the code-removal patch removes the instruction that closes a \verb|Dispatcher| object.
 For the builds \verb|402096641| and \verb|387846982|, the code-removal patches remove an assignment instruction, while for the build \verb|41547794|, the code-removal patch removes a method call, but apparently these actions do not influence the behavior of the program.
 For the remaining build \verb|415750114|, the flakiness is related to a rare race condition that causes the failure of the test case.
 The corresponding code-removal patch forces the execution of a specific \texttt{if} statement, without skipping the execution of other parts of code because it is not associated with an alternative (\texttt{else}) branch.

 \paragraph{Rottening Test}

 The generation of code-removal patches accepted because of rottening tests can provide useful information to improve the tests, for instance by tracking the tests and the assertions that are not anymore executed after the patch.
 Indeed, in 2 cases (builds \verb|354875355| and \verb|403087258|) the code-removal patches remove the code that enables the execution of the failing test.
 Indeed, the test case fails only when a certain value is higher than a specified threshold.
-Since the code-removal patch avoids the increase of that value, the test case doesn't fail anymore.
-In other 2 cases, builds \verb|388971125| and \verb|388971144|, the developers fixed the source code overriding the method tested in the crashing test case.
-In these cases, the changes performed by developers and code-removal patches are disjoint.
+Since the code-removal patch avoids the increase of that value, the test case does not fail anymore.
+In other case, build \verb|388971125|, the developers fixed the source code overriding the method tested in the crashing test case.
+In these cases, the changes performed by developers and code-removal patch are disjoint.

 For the build \verb|378592651|, the code-removal patch forces the execution of a specific branch, changing a value that is used in a condition of a test case to execute certain assertions.
 Since the condition checks if the value is different from a given threshold before a certain time, and the code-removal patch changes that value also when it should not happen, the value satisfies the condition, and the failing assertion is not executed anymore.